Multiscale-Simulation-Lab/MatSegNet/Readme.md

 ## 3. Model Architectures

 This pipeline includes the following models:
+*   **FPN**: A neural network architecture that builds multi-scale feature representations by combining high-level semantic features with low-level spatial features

 *   **UNet**: A classic and widely-used convolutional neural network with an encoder-decoder architecture, well-suited for biomedical and materials science image segmentation.